 We have implemented an interprofessional education (IPE) focus within all of our undergraduate healthcare courses to help produce graduates who are confident in their own professional identity but with additional skills that will allow them to work as effective team members.
 The IPE component will develop your mutual understanding of roles, expertise and values of other team members; skills and strategies in working in teams; problem solving, team decision making skills; role flexibility; and ability to learn from others.

-This is a four year, full time course.
-You will complete a range of modules (University based and practice-based), as outlined, and complete a project in your fourth year.
+This is a four year, full-time honours course.
+You will complete a range of modules (Universitybased and practice-based), as outlined and complete a project in your fourth year.

 You will be part of a relatively small cohort and have a dedicated personal tutor who will follow your progress and offer guidance throughout all University-based and practice-based learning experiences.